-Valenzuela is considered the best Mexican baseball player of all times, that´s why in July of 2014 he will enter the hall of fame of Mexican Baseball, but moreover he is also a figure of baseball in the United States where he even made the term ‘Fernandomanía’ famous due to the euphoria fans of the “King of the Sports” felt every time they saw him play.
+Valenzuela is considered the best Mexican baseball player of all times.
+He is also a figure of baseball in the United States where he even made the term ‘Fernandomanía’ famous due to the euphoria fans of the “King of the Sports” felt every time they saw him play.

 Debuted in boxing in December 1983 when he was 21 years old and he retired on September of 2005 at the age of 43, with a professional score of 107-6-2, with 86 knock outs.
 He got six world titles i three divisions (“superpluma” -super feather-, light and super light) and among many other records, he was unbeaten in 90 combats.

 Chávez had 39 fights of the world title, he has the world record of the biggest turnout to a boxing fight with 132,275 thousand fans at the Azteca Stadium.
 His goodbye was in 2004 against his first executioner, the American Frankie Randall, at the Monumental Plaza of bulls Mexico, in Mexico City, where he received a well deserved tribute from the World Boxing Council (WBC).